In the name of Allah, the Gracious, the Merciful

 Surat al-Baqarah 2:172

-Much of the industrial mass-produced food in our age is highly processed and contains too much sugar, salt, chemicals, and other additives.
-We should take steps to eat less sugar, less salt, less empty carbohydrates, and less junk food while adding more fruits, vegetables, and healthy proteins to our diet.
+Much of the industrial, mass-produced food in our age is highly processed and stripped of its nutrients.
+These foods contain too much sugar, salt, chemicals, and other harmful additives.
+We should take gradual steps to eat less of these foods while adding more fruits, vegetables, healthy fats and proteins to our diet.

-Furthermore, we need to avoid extravagance with food and overeating.
-Even eating too much good food can cause problems which will ultimately affect our mental health.
-The worst vessel a person can fill is their stomach.
+We also need to avoid extravagance with food and overeating.
+Even eating too much good food can cause a nutritional imbalance, which will ultimately affect our mental health.

 Miqdam ibn Ma’d reported: The Messenger of Allah, peace and blessings be upon him, said: